 Upload Spreadsheets with Addresses into the Address Book Map

-When you need to import hundreds or thousands of customers’ locations, depots, commercial facilities, warehouses, or the information about any other relevant prospects and real-world locations into your account, you can simply upload a single spreadsheet and Route4Me will automatically create a separate address entry or customer profile for each imported entity.
-All customer data and addresses that are saved and modified using the Address Book Map can be automatically synchronized across all associated and authorized devices in real time.
-Thus, whenever you or your team members create a new entry in the synchronized Address Book from the Route4Me Web Platform, it instantly becomes available in Route4Me’s iOS and Android mobile apps.
+When you need to import hundreds or thousands of customers’ locations, depots, commercial facilities, warehouses, or the information about any other relevant prospects and real-world locations into your account, you can simply upload a single spreadsheet, and Route4Me’s route optimization software will automatically create a separate address entry or customer profile for each imported entity.
+When using our route planner Excel upload capabilities, all customer data and addresses that are saved and modified using the Address Book Map can be automatically synchronized across all associated and authorized devices in real time.
+Thus, whenever you or your team members create a new entry using our route planner Excel upload solutions in the synchronized Address Book from the Route4Me Web Route Planning Platform, it instantly becomes available in Route4Me’s iOS and Android Route Planner apps.

 Next, go to “File” in the top left corner of the screen and then select “Upload Addresses” from the list.

 After that, upload the spreadsheet with customer data from your device into the system.
-To learn more about spreadsheet requirements, visit this page.
+Learn more about spreadsheet requirements.